How to Become a Fire Investigator – In 5 Steps

 Completion of the above experiences will lead you toward an exam that you will need to pass in order to become certified.

-This exam consists of 100 random multiple-choice questions, and you will need to get at least a 75% score in order to pass.
+This exam consists of 100 random multiple-choice questions, and you will need to get at least a 75% score to pass.

 An email will be sent to you once the tests have been scored, and if you pass, you will be considered a certified Fire Investigator.